amalgamaco/embassy-ui/docs/docs/components/form_control.md

 ```

 :::caution
 If the `hint` and `error` props are both provided, the `error` text takes precedence over the `hint` one.
 :::

 ### error
 Shows an error text below the input.
+This value is also provided to the children through the `FormControlContext`.

 | TYPE   | REQUIRED |
 | ------ | -------- |